-Generally only a proprietor of a pharmacy, or one who has obtained a licence for sale of pharmaceuticals (the "Licence for Sale") may engage in the business of selling pharmaceuticals.29 As mentioned above, however, a holder of a Marketing Licence may sell pharmaceuticals to a proprietor of a pharmacy, and a holder of a Licence for Sale and a holder of a Licence for Manufacturing may sell pharmaceuticals to a holder of a Marketing Licence
+Generally only a proprietor of a pharmacy and one who has obtained a licence for sale of pharmaceuticals (the "Licence for Sale") can engage in the business of selling pharmaceuticals.34 As mentioned above, however, a holder of a Marketing Licence can sell pharmaceuticals to a proprietor of a pharmacy and a holder of a Licence for Sale and a holder of a Licence for Manufacturing can sell pharmaceuticals to a holder of a Marketing Licence.

-A pharmacy means a place where a pharmacist is engaged in the dispensing of medicine for the purpose of the sale of such pharmaceuticals,30 and anyone who establishes a pharmacy must obtain a licence from the governor of the prefecture.
+A pharmacy means a place where a pharmacist is engaged in the dispensing of medicine for the purpose of the sale of such pharmaceuticals, etc.35 and one who establishes a pharmacy shall obtain a licence from the governor of the prefecture.

-There are three kinds of Licences for Sale: (i) a Licence for Store-based Distribution; (ii) a Licence for Household Distribution; and (iii) a Licence for Wholesale Distribution.31 The Licence for Store-based Distribution shall be obtained from the prefectural governor for each store.32 The Licence for Household Distribution shall be obtained from the prefectural governor for each prefecture that includes the area where the intended household distribution will take place.33 The Licence for Wholesale Distribution shall be obtained from the prefectural governor for each business office.
-The holder of the Licence for Wholesale Distribution can sell pharmaceuticals only to proprietors of pharmacies, holders of a Marketing Licence, a Licence for Manufacturing or a Licence for Sale, as well as proprietors of hospitals, clinics, or clinics for domesticated animals, etc.34
+There are three kinds of Licences for Sale, (i) a Licence for Store-based Distribution, (ii) a Licence for Household Distribution, and (iii) a Licence for Wholesale Distribution.36 The Licence for Store-based Distribution shall be obtained from the prefectural governor for each store.37 The Licence for Household Distribution shall be obtained from the prefectural governor for each prefecture that includes the area where the intended household distribution will take place.38 The Licence for Wholesale Distribution shall be obtained from the prefectural governor for each business office.
+The holder of the Licence for Wholesale Distribution can sell pharmaceuticals only to proprietors of pharmacies, holders of a Marketing Licence, a Licence for Manufacturing or a Licence for Sale, as well as proprietors of hospitals, clinics, or clinics for domesticated animals, etc.39

-A pharmacy can sell all kinds of pharmaceuticals, though it can sell prescription pharmaceuticals only those who hold a prescription.35 A holder of a Licence for Store-based Distribution can sell only Pharmaceuticals Requiring Guidance, which means behind-the-counter pharmaceuticals, and over-the-counter ("OTC") Pharmaceuticals.36 A holder of a Licence for Household Distribution may sell only certain OTC Pharmaceuticals.37
+A pharmacy can sell all kinds of pharmaceuticals; however, it can only sell prescription pharmaceuticals to those who hold a prescription.40 A holder of a Licence for Store-based Distribution can sell only Pharmaceuticals Requiring Guidance, which means behind the counter pharmaceuticals, and OTC Pharmaceuticals.41 A holder of a Licence for Household Distribution can sell only certain OTC Pharmaceuticals.42

-Health insurance - who are the payers?
+Health insurance system/who are the payers?